kd2-80117/100-days-of-code/log.md

 Felt depressed and tired all week, was not able to start the challenge.
 All week just wasted my time.
 Didn't even exercise all week.
 ____________________________________________________________
 ### **Day 20 : June 27, 2022**

+1. Wrote a code to find out the sum of top two maximums in the list.

+2. Wrote bubble sort program.

+3. Read interview tips from twitter.